tal-z/SoundsLike/README.md

 <b>Notes:</b>

--While this module supports multi-word search terms, it always reduces them to one group of phones.
+-While this module supports multi-token search terms, it always reduces them to one group of phones.
  This could lead to some unexpected, but still useful, results.
  Resultantly, multi-token results are not supported at this time.